This scholarship supports registered nurses and students to study the Master of Cancer and Haematology.

-Established in 2018, this scholarship has been generously donated by the Arrow Bone Marrow Transplant Foundation.
+Established in 2018, this scholarship has been generously donated through the TLR foundation.

 a.
-Established in 2018, this Scholarship has been generously donated by the Arrow Bone Marrow Transplant Foundation to assist students commencing their study in the Master of Cancer and Haematology Nursing course at the University of Sydney.
+This Scholarship was established in 2018 to provide assistance to students studying the Master of Cancer and Haematology Nursing course at the University of Sydney.

 a.
 To be eligible for the Scholarship, applicants must be:

 I. commencing their first year and enrolled in the Master of Cancer and Haematology Nursing at the University of Sydney,

 II. enrolled in at least 12 credit points each semester, and

 III.
 Australian Citizens or Australian Permanent Residents.